-Items of Cash Inflows Items of Cash Outflows
+Items of Cash Inflows Items of Cash Outflows a.

-Items of Cash Innows

-a.
 Maturing secured lending transactions backed by HQLA b.
 Margin Lending backed by all other collateral c.
 All other assets d.
 Lines of credit - Credit or liquidity facilities or other contingent funding facilities that FSBFL holds at other institutions for its own purpose e.
 Other inflows by counterparty f.
 Net derivatives cash inflows g.
 Other contractual cash inflows (please specify as footnotes) a.
 Deposits b.
 Unsecured wholesale Funding c.
 Secured Funding d.
-Additional requirements [(i)+(ii)+(iii)+(iv)+(v) +(vi)+(vii)+(viii)]: (i) Net derivative cash outflows (ii) Liquidity needs (e.g. collateral calls) related to financing transactions, derivatives and other contracts where 'downgrade triggers' up to and including a 3-notch downgrade (iii) Market valuation changes on derivatives transactions (largest absolute net 30-day collateral flows realized during the preceding 24 months) based on look back approach (iv) Increased liquidity needs related to the potential for valuation changes in collateral securing derivatives (v) Increased liquidity needs related to excess nonsegregated collateral held that could contractually be called at any time by the counterparty (vi) Increased liquidity needs related to derivative transactions that allow collateral substitution to non-HQLA assets (viii) Currently undrawn committed credit and liquidity facilities (e) Other contingent funding liabilities (f) Any other contractual outflows not captured elsewhere in the template.
+Additional requirements [(i)+(ii)+(iii)+(iv)+(v)+(vi)+(vii)+(viii)]: (i) Net derivative cash outflows (ii) Liquidity needs (e.g. collateral calls) related to financing transactions, derivatives and other contracts where 'downgrade triggers' up to and including a 3-notch downgrade (iii) Market valuation changes on derivatives transactions (largest absolute net 30-day collateral flows realized during the preceding 24 months) based on look back approach (iv) Increased liquidity needs related to the potential for valuation changes in collateral securing derivatives (v) Increased liquidity needs related to excess nonsegregated collateral held that could contractually be called at any time by the counterparty (please specify as footnotes) ' 0 (please specify as footnotes) transactions (largest absolute net 30-day collateral segregated collateral held that could contractually be (vi) Increased liquidity needs related to contractually required collateral on transactions for which the counterparty has not yet demanded the collateral be posted (vii) Increased liquidity needs related to derivative transactions that allow collateral substitution to non- HQLA assets (viii) Currently undrawn committed credit and liquidity facilities (e) Other contingent funding liabilities (f) Any other contractual outflows not captured elsewhere in the template.